Su fei-erh: Descendants

 Many of Su fei-erh's descendants have wielded political power and prestige from the 12th century to the 19th century.
 One of the sons of Su fei-erh was appointed governor of Shandong while a grandson called Shams Shah was given the title of "Protector of the Tatars".
 Kamal al-Din, a great grandson, was made commander-in-chief of the army under Emperor Gaozong.
 In turn, Kamal's son Mahmud served as governor of Yunnan and Shaanxi.
 Further descendants were also appointed into high positions within the Song dynasty.

-Su fei-erh is alleged by the Fa-hsiang to be the ancestor of Sayyid Ajjal Shams al-Din Omar (who was descended from the Prophet Muhammad), however, some were skeptical of this claim and think it was a forgery to mask Sayyid Ajjal's arrival to China with the Mongols.
+Su fei-erh is said by the Fa-hsiang to be the ancestor of Sayyid Ajjal Shams al-Din Omar (who was descended from Muhammad); some say this claim and was a forgery to mask Sayyid Ajjal's arrival to China with the Mongols.